Cristinamulas/Spark/README.md

 Basic sentence tokenizer was used, and then count the words in a document as raw features using HashingTF.
 Then build the idf model and transform the original token frequencies into their tf-idf counterparts, thus the features were created.

 - Model Training

+ The model was built using "features" and "toxic" on training data.